KTM Logo

 KTM Emblem

-The basic element of a brand’s visual identity is lettering, so little graphics have been used.
-It represents an oval or semicircle, depending on the year the logo appeared.
+The main element of the brand’s visual identity is the font, so it is not used much in the graphics.
+It represents an oval or a semicircle, depending on the year of the logo.

-In all versions, except for the first two, the inscriptions are made in a strict individual font – uppercase letters, smooth, sans serif, with sharp corners.
-The emblems reflect the company’s corporate colors: orange, blue, black, red, and white.
+In all but the first two variants, the inscriptions are made in a strict individual font – capital letters, smooth, without serifs, with sharp corners.
+The emblems reflect the corporate colors of the company: orange, blue, black, red, and white.

 KTM color codes